Open Banking in Nigeria: Complete Data Privacy & Security Guide

 Open Banking in Nigeria: What It Means for Data Privacy and Security

-Open Banking in Nigeria is no longer a futuristic concept—it’s here, and it’s reshaping the financial landscape.
-In 2022, the country’s fintech sector grew by an astonishing 197%, driven mainly by innovations enabled through Open Banking.
+In 2022, the country’s fintech sector experienced a remarkable 197% growth, primarily driven by innovations enabled through Open Banking.
 By 2023, the Central Bank of Nigeria (CBN) had formalized the process with its official operational guidelines, unlocking a new era of data-driven financial services.

 It’s a bold and necessary leap, but it comes with risks.

-Can Nigeria unlock the full potential of Open Banking without compromising consumer data privacy?
+As data becomes the foundation of digital finance, the key question is this: Can Nigeria unlock the full potential of Open Banking without compromising consumer data privacy?

 Let’s unpack the promise and the responsibility.